Ketamine Assisted Therapy in Vancouver, WA

 Within several days after each dosing session, you’ll meet with your therapist to continue processing the dosing session and making progress on your goals.
 This deepens the impact and keeps learning and positive changes moving forward.

-After our first KAP session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine refills if appropriate.
+After our first ketamine therapy session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine refills if appropriate.
 The number of follow ups depends on your unique treatment plan, at a minimum of once per quarter.

 Ketamine Assisted Therapy Can Be Beneficial For: